lowquark/zinc/README.md

 # znc (Zinc Compiler)

 I have a few thousand lines of Lua that spit out x86-64 assembly.
-One day I'd like to have a C implementation.
-It's not much yet, so here's some compiler output:
+Don't worry, it's just a prototype.
+One day I'll take a shot at writing it in C. It's not much yet, so here's some compiler
+output:

 ### Input file